 Nano aquarium plants

-Problems with nano aquarium plants are extemely common.
+Problems with aquarium plants are extremely common.

 I don’t think there is an aquarist that hasn’t experienced plant problems.